 Quinault Area: O'Neil Creek, Pyrites Creek, Enchanted Valley, Wolf Bar, Elip Creek, Low Divide, Three Lakes

 Staircase Area: Spike Camp, Big Log Camp, Camp Pleasant, Nine Stream, Two Bear Camp, Home Sweet Home, Flapjack Lakes, Four Stream

 Dosewallips Area: Dose Forks, Burdick Creek, Camp Marion, Bear Camp, Dose Meadows, Big Timber, Diamond Meadows, Honeymoon Meadows (need rope), Jct. with LaCrosse Pass Trail, Lake Constance

 Hamma Hamma Area: Upper Lena Lake

-Carry at least 75 to 100 feet of rope on all backcountry trips.
+Carry at least 75 to 100 feet of rope for "bear hangs".

 If your food is not being stored in bear resistant panniers, it must be hung from park bear wires or hang it at least 12 feet high and 10 feet out from the nearest tree trunk.

 The Wilderness Information Center (WIC) in Port Angeles now has 2 bear resistant panniers available for loan.
 These are available for a $5 suggested donation per pannier per trip.